phxlang/phx/doc/syntax/Spread_operator.md

 // Same as: $obj = new Object('foo', 'bar', 'baz');
 ```

 PHX increases the support for the spread operator.
-The usability in arrays is allowed to:
+The usability in arrays is allowed too:

 ```php
 <?phx